mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 ```

 **3. Higher-Order Functions:**

 Callbacks are often used with higher-order functions to make code more modular and readable.

-Example: Using functions like map(), filter(), and reduce() that accept callbacks to perform operations on each element of an array.
+Higher-order functions like map(), filter(), and reduce() accept callbacks to perform operations on each element of an array.

-Why Use Callbacks: They make complex operations more concise and easier to understand.
+They make complex tasks simple because you don't write loops .
+You dont have to write the implementation of HOF (map, filter, reduce) - you just write what should happen.

 ```js